PedroOndh/imagine-your-data/README.md

 Creating beautiful evidence of People's emotional nature - Visualisations for eCommerce Search & Browse.

-> An Open Source project on Nuxt and Netlify-cms, created by *Empathy.co*
+> An Open Source project on Nuxt.js and Netlify-cms, created by *Empathy.co*

 ## Build Setup